Katherine Boyle (venture capitalist): University studies and journalism work

 Boyle studied government at Georgetown University, graduating in 2008.
 She wrote in a May 2008 editorial in The Hoya that her work in intellectual property during her Georgetown studies, combined with her Jesuit upbringing, had caused her to consider multiple serious moral issues.
 Following her graduation from Georgetown, Boyle was awarded a George J. Mitchell Scholarship to study Public Advocacy and Activism at the National University of Ireland, Galway.

 Boyle worked as a reporter for The Washington Post in the early 2010s, covering culture.
 In a 2022 interview, she recalled that "I was not a technology reporter, but every story I was writing had something to do with technology touching old institutions."
 Boyle left the Post in 2014 to enroll in an MBA program at the Stanford Graduate School of Business.

 During her studies at the Graduate School of Business, Boyle developed an interest in the writings of Peter Thiel; in 2022, she described Thiel's book Zero to One as "the canonical example of venture capital as philosophy."
-Boyle cold-emailed Thiel, who forwarded her correspondence to Trae Stephens, an early employee of Thiel's surveillance software company Palantir Technologies who had recently joined Founders Fund as a partner.
-Boyle interned for Founders Fund in the summer of 2015, working on the firm's investments in defense technology startup companies.
+Boyle cold-emailed Thiel, who forwarded her correspondence to Trae Stephens, an early employee of Thiel's surveillance software company Palantir Technologies.
+Stephens had recently joined Founders Fund as a partner, and Boyle interned for Founders Fund in the summer of 2015, working on the firm's investments in defense technology startup companies.

 Early venture capital work

 Boyle graduated from Stanford in 2016 with an MBA, and was hired by Cambridge, Massachusetts-based venture capital firm General Catalyst as an associate investor.
 In 2017, Boyle advocated for General Catalyst to become an early investor in Anduril Industries, a defense technology company co-founded by Stephens.
-Boyle wrote a 16-page memo on just war theory to support a $2 million investment in Anduril's seed round, and began developing a concept for investments in civic technology companies serving the defense, infrastructure, and education markets.
+Boyle wrote a 16-page memo on just war theory to support a $2 million investment in Anduril's seed round. and began developing a concept for investments in civic technology companies serving the defense, infrastructure, and education markets.

 While working at General Catalyst, Boyle met future Vice President JD Vance, who was working for Thiel's firm Mithril Capital at the time.
 She hosted a release party for his 2016 memoir Hillbilly Elegy, and has maintained a connection with him since.
 Vance's views on technology aligned with Boyle's, and she recalled in a 2025 interview that Vance was one of "only a handful of people saying these things in 2016 or 2017."

 Boyle met Andreessen Horowitz partner David Ulevitch in 2019, as their respective firms competed for further investments in Anduril.
 The two firms eventually agreed to co-lead a Series B round in Anduril.
 Boyle was promoted to partner at General Catalyst in 2020, and was appointed as the head of a new civic technology line of business in early 2021.
 Boyle moved to Miami to lead the business, intentionally placing herself outside of technology industry hubs such as the San Francisco Bay Area and Austin, Texas.